-On March 4, 2024, districts will receive a data file containing all fourth grade students who are actively enrolled as of February 23, 2024.
-The data file will include two sets of projections and AG targets.
-The table below is the file layout for the fourth grade adequate growth data file.
-Two sets of fourth grade ELA proficiency projection, AG target, and the fifth grade ELA proficiency projections are calculated.
-The first set of the calculations presents the projections and targets without retake score; these are the projections that are currently available on the TVAAS portal.
-The second set of the calculations presents the projections and targets when a higher re-take score is available, which include the projections and AG target for students without a spring TCAP ELA score but with a retake score.
+The second data file is the 2024-25 Adequate Growth attainment projections for third grade students, which includes fourth grade ELA proficiency projections for students who were in grade 3 during the 2024-25 school year.
+This data file will include two sets of projections and AG targets (see Table 3 for file layout), including two sets of fourth grade ELA proficiency projection, AG target, and the fifth grade ELA proficiency projections.
+The first set of calculations presents the projections and targets without the retake score.
+The second set of calculations presents the projections and targets when a higher re-take score is available, which include the projections and AG target for students without a spring TCAP ELA score but with a retake score.
 Ultimately, the projection and the associated AG target that helps students' final AG attainment (i.e., a lower fifth grade ELA proficiency projection target) will be used to determine students' fifth grade promotion decision.
-That is, the

-"chosen_fifth_grade_ela_proficiency_projection_target" represents the fifth grade ELA proficiency projection target that will be used to evaluate students' AG attainment status; this projection is the lower target comparing between the fifth grade ELA proficiency projection target with and without retake score factoring in the projection calculation.
+That is, the "chosen_fifth_grade_ela_proficiency_projection_target" represents the fifth grade ELA proficiency projection target that will be used to evaluate students' AG attainment status; this projection is the lower target comparing between the fifth grade ELA proficiency projection target with and without retake score factoring in the projection calculation.
+Students who did not have any third grade testing records, including retake, will remain in the data file and be marked as "No Testing Records" under the "chosen_fifth_grade_ela_proficiency_projection_target" column.